This is the second part of our NFDA roundup. To read our initial post, click here.

 It’s not a big surprise.
 The two topics have been growing within the funeral industry for years now — but 2016 is the when they became more important than ever.

 We know that cremation is here to stay.
 And if you attended some of the workshops, you’ve no doubt seen the numbers — so we won’t dig too deep into the stats.
 The important takeaway was that cremation is at a higher rate than previously predicted and over the next 15 years will become the norm.
-(For an in-depth look at cremation rates and how it will affect you, check out this free eBook.)

 And that leaves us with the other theme of the convention — personalization.

 Personalization will be the future of funeral service.
 Personalization will be key in creating more value — the high-quality value we talked about in part one — that will help make up for declining revenue from cremation services.

 It was a big takeaway from several workshops we attended such as The Grand Finale: Funeral Event Planning, Having It My Way: Serving Today’s Consumer, and others.
 The consensus was that funeral directors must learn to cater to the growing personalized desires of families.
 They must become ritual specialists — even if it means inventing new rituals for families.

 And it’s not just our industry that’s seeing this trend of personalization.

 This has been a trend years in the making.
 And thanks to technology, it’s becoming easier than ever to customize.

 It started off with little things.
 Personalized images on checks or credit cards, or customized clothing or footwear.
 But now we have things like personal M&M’s, where you can order your very own M&M’s with whatever text or image you want.

 Everyone is jumping on board.
 Some recent examples: